Published 13 February 2021 in Surveys , Updated 25 April 2023

 The DEL project measures on a regular basis the degree of knowledge of the Sustainable Development Goals in four countries to assess the level of citizen ownership of the Agenda 2030 endorsed by 193 countries at the UN in 2015.

 According to our latest survey which took place in October 2021, the level of knowledge of the SDGs still suffer from a limited notoriety in the four countries where we regularly conduct the study, .i.e.
 France, Germany, the UK and the US.

-Interestingly, the level of education seems to be the main discriminating variable explaining the level of knowledge of the 2030 Agenda, in each of the four countries surveyed.
+Interestingly, the level of education seems to be the main discriminating variable explaining the level of knowledge of the 2030 Agenda, in each of the four countries surveyed - (except in Germany).

-Young respondents are more likely to know (or pretend to know) about the SDGs but also less likely to actually give an answer to this question.
+Young respondents are more likely to know (or pretend to know) about the SDGs but also more likely to actually declare "Don’t know" to this question (except in France).
 This may be due to the polysemy of the expression "sustainable development" which mostly refers, in the common language, to environmental issues, a cause which is particularly supported by the younger generations.
 This specificity looks less relevant in the US.

 Like in most surveys, men are more likely than women to declare that they know (about something in general), which is not enough, for instance, to draw the conclusion than men are more aware than women of the SDGs as a concept, nor of the 17 themes of the SDGs.